boltops-tools/terraspace-docs/_reference/terraspace-import.md

 ## Examples

-    terraspace import aws_instance.this i-088a0a47e2e852cc8
+    terraspace import ec2 aws_instance.this i-088a0a47e2e852cc8
-    terraspace import  module.vpc.aws_vpc.this vpc-000782e4951a734c7
+    terraspace import vpc module.vpc.aws_vpc.this vpc-000782e4951a734c7
     terraspace import vpc module.vpc.aws_vpc.this vpc-000782e4951a734c7

 A general workflow is to use terraspace plan, inspect what resources, are missing and and import resources based on that.
 The `state list` command is also useful.